Gladiator: The gladiators

 The earliest types of gladiator were named after Rome's enemies of that time: the Samnite, Thracian and Gaul.
 The Samnite, heavily armed, elegantly helmed and probably the most popular type, was renamed secutor and the Gaul renamed murmillo, once these former enemies had been conquered then absorbed into Rome's Empire.
 In the mid-republican munus, each type seems to have fought against a similar or identical type.
 In the later Republic and early Empire, various "fantasy" types were introduced, and were set against dissimilar but complementary types.
 For example, the bareheaded, nimble retiarius ("net-man"), armoured only at the left arm and shoulder, pitted his net, trident and dagger against the more heavily armoured, helmeted Secutor.
 Most depictions of gladiators show the most common and popular types.
 Passing literary references to others has allowed their tentative reconstruction.
 Other novelties introduced around this time included gladiators who fought from chariots or carts, or from horseback.
 At an unknown date, cestus fighters were introduced to Roman arenas, probably from Greece, armed with potentially lethal boxing gloves.

-The trade in gladiators was empire-wide, and subjected to official supervision.
+The trade in gladiators was empire-wide, and subject to official supervision.
 Rome's military success produced a supply of soldier-prisoners who were redistributed for use in State mines or amphitheatres and for sale on the open market.
-For example, in the aftermath of the Jewish Revolt, the gladiator schools received an influx of Jews – those rejected for training would have been sent straight to the arenas as noxii (lit. "hurtful ones").
-The best – the most robust – were sent to Rome.
+For example, in the aftermath of the Jewish Revolt, the gladiator schools received an influx of Jews—those rejected for training were sent straight to the arenas as noxii (lit. "hurtful ones").
+The best—the most robust—were sent to Rome.
 In Rome's military ethos, enemy soldiers who had surrendered or allowed their own capture and enslavement had been granted an unmerited gift of life.
-Their training as gladiators would give them opportunity to redeem their honour in the munus.
+Their training as gladiators gave them the opportunity to redeem their honour in the munus.

-Two other sources of gladiators, found increasingly during the Principate and the relatively low military activity of the Pax Romana, were slaves condemned to the arena (damnati), to gladiator schools or games (ad ludum gladiatorium) as punishment for crimes, and the paid volunteers (auctorati) who by the late Republic may have comprised approximately half – and possibly the most capable half – of all gladiators.
+Two other sources of gladiators, found increasingly during the Principate and the relatively low military activity of the Pax Romana, were slaves condemned to the arena (damnati), to gladiator schools or games (ad ludum gladiatorium) as punishment for crimes, and the paid volunteers (auctorati) who by the late Republic may have comprised approximately half—and possibly the most capable half—of all gladiators.
 The use of volunteers had a precedent in the Iberian munus of Scipio Africanus; but none of those had been paid.

 For the poor, and for non-citizens, enrollment in a gladiator school offered a trade, regular food, housing of sorts and a fighting chance of fame and fortune.
 Mark Antony chose a troupe of gladiators to be his personal bodyguard.
 Gladiators customarily kept their prize money and any gifts they received, and these could be substantial.
 Tiberius offered several retired gladiators 100,000 sesterces each to return to the arena.
 Nero gave the gladiator Spiculus property and residence "equal to those of men who had celebrated triumphs."